 Make plan Based on your budget.

-· Rs 28,000-34,000: The minimum-expensive notebooks, or low-end Windows systems with minimal storage and slower processors, such as the HP CHROMEBOOK 14 and the LENOVO IDEAPAD S145.
-Use these as secondary standard computers only or give it to the kids.
+- · Rs 28,000-34,000: The minimum-expensive notebooks, or low-end Windows systems with minimal storage and slower processors, such as the HP CHROMEBOOK 14 and the LENOVO IDEAPAD S145.
+Use these as secondary standard computers only or give them to the kids.

-· Rs 35,000-40,000: For well under Rs 40,000, you can get a notebook with an Intel Core i3 8th to 10th gen or AMD 3 to 5th gen CPU, 4GB of RAM, and a 500GB to 1TB hard drive, all acceptable specs.
+- · Rs 35,000-40,000: For well under Rs 40,000, you can get a notebook with an Intel Core i3 8th to 10th gen or AMD 3 to 5th gen CPU, 4GB of RAM, and a 500GB to 1TB hard drive, all acceptable specs.
 However, most notebooks don’t have an SSD, a full-HD display, or long battery life at this price.
-There are few exceptions, such as the Asus VivoBook Max X541 and Lenovo Yoga 520 started range.
+There are few exceptions, such as the ASUS VivoBook Ultra 15 and Lenovo Yoga 520 started range.

 This is a very subjective thing, and you’re going to get a lot of different answers